 Budgeting for a DAMS depends on the kind of money available i.e. project funding vs. ongoing internal budgets and the availability of existing IT infrastructure and skills.
 This example budget has been produced as a hypothetical model drawn from a number of example projects.
-Clicking the link on this page will allow you to download this resource […]

 In this video Andrew Lewis, Acting Head of Digital Media at the Victoria & Albert Museum, introduces the concept of digital asset management, and considers how DAM serves an organisation’s mission and the audiences that engage with it.
-He focuses on a user-led approach which makes it much easier to develop organisational strategies for managing these […]

 This presentation by David Walsh, Head of Digital Collections at the Imperial War Museum, discusses the struggles users may face with the new disciplines DAM imposes.
-David expresses his belief that ultimately the rewards far outweigh any such concerns.